jupyter/governance/conduct/conduct_reporting_online.md

 of the Code of Conduct Committee, contact the Jupyter Steering Council at [*steeringcouncil@jupyter.org*](mailto:steeringcouncil@jupyter.org) with your appeal and they will review the case.

+The Committee should discuss the appeal considering any additional information not originally available and provide a resolution within two weeks.
+If more time is required, it should inform the appealant within that timeframe.